Open water swimming.

-This will be starting in May, once the water temperature rises above 11°C, as NO swimming is allowed to take place until then.
+This will be starting on Monday 2nd May, NO swimming is allowed to take place until then.

-As a club we pay an annual fee to the owner of Glyn Neath lakes and it’s based on our club size.
+As a club we pay an annual fee to the owner of Glyn Neath lakes.
 At present this facility is FREE for our club members to swim at.

-Any members interested in swimming at Glynneath Lakes will be required to register with the club before they can swim.
+Any members interested in swimming at Glynneath Lakes will be required to register with the club via the members Facebook group before they can swim.

 As this venue is at a remote location and not managed, the risks on swimming there will fall on the individual.
-You will be required to sign a disclaimer and follow the guidelines set by the owner and the committee of Celtic Tri before swimming there.
+You will be required to sign a disclaimer at time of booking and follow the guidelines set by the owner and the committee of Celtic Tri before swimming there.

-Full details of the Guidelines and a downloadable Disclaimer form are available from the members only area.
-Click here to view/download docs
+Full details of the Guidelines are available from members Facebook group.

 Everything you need to know about using the lakes are contained in the Guideline document.
-Make sure you read it, as it also contains information on COVID
+Make sure you read it!

 All these sessions are currently un-coached and swimmers swim there at own risk.